edneville/please/README.md

 # locations

 The source code for this project is currently hosted on [gitlab](https://gitlab.com/edneville/please) and mirrored to [github](https://github.com/edneville/please).
 There is a [crate on crates.io](https://crates.io/crates/pleaser).
 It also has a [homepage](https://www.usenix.org.uk/content/please.html) where other project information is kept.

+# why pleaser in some circles?

+This project is named "please".
+In some places that project name was used by others for other things.
+Some packages will be named pleaser, some will be named please.
+The only important thing is if you wish someone to make you a sandwich, just say "please" first.

 # todo